-Wefald, A.J., Reichard, R.J., Serrano, S. (forthcoming).
+Wefald, A.J., Reichard, R.J., *Serrano, S. (2011).
 Fitting engagement into a nomological network: The relationship of engagement to leadership and personality.
-Target: Journal of Leadership and Organizational Studies.
+Journal of Leadership and Organizational Studies, 18(4), 522-537.

 Avolio, B.J., Reichard, R.J., Hannah, S., Walumbwa, F.O., & Chan, A. (2009).
 A meta-analytic review of leadership impact research: Experimental and quasi-experimental studies.
 The Leadership Quarterly, 20, 764-784.

 Johnson, S.J., Murphy, S.E, Zewdie, S., & Reichard, R.J.
 (2008).
 The strong, sensitive type: Effects of gender stereotypes and leadership prototypes on the evaluation of male and female leaders.
 Organizational Behavior and Human Decision Processes, 1(6), 39-60.
 [Top 10 article of 2011]

 Riggio, R. E. & Reichard, R. J. (2008).
-Emotional skills and effective management.
-Journal of Managerial Psychology, 23(2), 169-185. * Top 20 article by immediacy * Top 20 article of 2009 * Top 20 article of 2008 *
+The emotional and social intelligence of effective leadership.
+Journal of Managerial Psychology, 23(2), 169-185.
+[Top 20 article by immediacy and Top 20 article of 2009 and Top 20 article of 2008]